Community Based Support Tasmania

 - CBS staff who have come into close contact with coronavirus have been advised they must not come to work and isolate themselves in their homes for 14 days following exposure and not return to work until they receive full clearance from their doctor;

-- CBS staff who have returned from overseas or interstate travel must not come to work and self-isolate for 14 days after their return;
+- CBS staff who have returned from medium or high risk areas must not come to work and self-isolate for 14 days after their return;

 - CBS staff have been advised if they experience any symptoms of the virus, they must not come to work, contact their doctor, and follow their doctors instructions;